nipunn1313/mypy-protobuf/README.md

 See [Changelog](CHANGELOG.md) for full listing

+### Bring comments from .proto files to docstrings in .pyi files

+Comments in the .proto files on messages, fields, enums, enum variants, extensions, services, and methods will appear as docstrings in .pyi files.
+Useful in IDEs for showing completions with comments.

 ### Types enum int values more strongly

 Enum int values produce stubs which wrap the int values in NewType